A guide to the cost of re-creating an item of jewellery.

 Re-creating a badly made ring

-From time to time, we re-create low-quality ring designs—crafted into a high-quality version of the original design.
-To explain, some of our clients own existing jewellery styles they absolutely love.
-However, the rings lack the high-quality finish of a well-made ring.
+To explain, some of our clients own existing jewellery styles they love.
+However, the rings lack the high-quality finish typically found in well-made rings.

-Put simply, we recreate rings with a better build quality.
+Put simply, we recreate rings with better build quality.
 One of our local clients commissioned a new ring based on their existing design.
 The original ring lacked precise symmetry, with irregularly spaced claws around each diamond.
-The images below show the before and after photographs of the original and new rings.
+The images below show before-and-after photographs of the original and new rings.

 Guide to cost in 950 Platinum: £1500.00

-We re-made the diamond engagement ring below for a client who experienced repeat issues with her engagement ring.
+We remade the diamond engagement ring below for a client who experienced repeated issues with her engagement ring.

-Purchased at auction some years ago, the ring’s construction caused the loss of diamonds from inadequate settings.
-After many attempts to repair and secure diamonds, it was finally time to have their ring re-made with secure claws.
+Purchased at an auction some years ago, the ring’s construction resulted in the loss of diamonds due to inadequate settings.
+After many attempts to repair and secure diamonds, it was finally time to have their ring remade with secure claws.

 As a result, we were commissioned to create a matching design with improved build quality.

-At the same time, the engagement ring had to match her diamond set wedding ring.
-Since we had previously crafted the wedding ring, we just needed to clean and re-finish this ring.
+At the same time, the engagement ring had to match her diamond-set wedding ring.
+Since we had previously crafted the wedding ring, we only needed to clean and refinish it.

 Step 1.
 CAD jewellery design